Underdisc/Blockify/README.md

 All current documentation can be found in documentation/html/index.html

 Given a null terminated string, the blockify program will generate the text in the form of a block.
 If desired, an option to add a diagonal through the block is possible as well.
-If no text is provided, the blockify program will use "SAMPLETEXT" as the null terminated string.
+If no text is provided, the blockify program will use "SAMPLETEXT" as the null terminated string. *Quick Disclaimer: A friend of mine made this same program using a web based language and told me to make it in C, so I did.*

 ##### Options
 - --diagonal or -d: Add a diagonal to the block